-1. DETAILED DESCRIPTION OF THE NSABA GHANA COMMUNITY PROJECTS (AUGUST 1995 TO AUGUST 2011)
+1. DETAILED DESCRIPTION OF THE NSABA GHANA COMMUNITY PROJECTS PHASES 1 TO 5 (AUGUST 1995 TO AUGUST 2011)

 From August 1995 to August 2011, over this 16-year period, I spent part of my vacation period coordinating community development projects at Nsaba, Ghana.
 The first three months from mid-August to mid-November 1995 were spent primarily to search for potential donors.
 In mid-November 1995, a few individuals donated some money and together with the group donation of the Uniting Church, Chester Street, Epping, Sydney, Australia (my Church) in the third week of November 1995, we were able to finance our initial work on community development project at Nsaba in early December 1995 during my two-month vacation period (December 1995 and January 1996).

 In general, the coordination of community project involved raising funds from individual, church and school sources in Australia for activities at Nsaba.
 Funds raised are released to local co-ordinators for various activities.
 Observers worked with local co-ordinators to ensure that monies were properly used.
 Personal monitoring of project activities was undertaken with exchange of communication with coordinators and observers through electronic and postal mails and bi-annual visits to Nsaba during vacation periods.
 Phase 1 was implemented from November 1995 to August 1996 and Phase 2 was implemented from January to June 1998.
 Implementation of Phase 3 started in 1999 and was completed in June 2004.